Knowledgeable Richmond Medical Malpractice Attorney in Your Corner

 Within the medical field and its specialties there are recognized practices and standards of care.
 Health care providers have a duty to act in accordance with the acceptable standards of care for their profession.
 The reasonable standard of care is what a reasonably competent medical professional would do in a given situation.
 A doctor, surgeon, nurse, technician, or other health care provider has committed medical malpractice when he or she falls below these standards.
 Sometimes these actions are due to carelessness or recklessness.
 Other times they are due to omissions.
 These medical errors are often preventable.

-Our Richmond, Virginia medical malpractice attorney handles cases involving:
+Our medical malpractice lawyers handle cases involving:

 - Anesthesia Errors: If the anesthesiologist gives you too much or too little medication during a medical procedure, or if he or she failed to monitor you properly during an operation, you could suffer a medical injury for which you deserve compensation.

 - Birth Injuries: When a health care provider makes a mistake during prenatal care or labor and delivery, the consequences can be devastating.
 Your child could suffer a serious birth injury that causes lifelong complications and problems and may even require long-term care.
 Medical professionals have the duty to make sure your child’s birth goes smoothly.
 If your treating providers fail to do that, you may have a legal action for the resulting birth injury.
 Common birth injuries include cerebral palsy and Erb’s palsy.